nerc-project/nerc-docs/docs/openstack/openstack-cli/openstack-CLI.md

 !!! note "Important Note"

-    Please note that an application credential is only valid for a single project, and to access multiple projects you need to create an application credential for each.
+    Please note that an application credential is only valid for a single project to access multiple projects you need to create an application credential for each.
 You can switch projects by clicking on the project name at the top right corner and choosing from the dropdown under "Project".